needylove/OrdinalEntropy/README.md

 We currently provide a detailed code for experiments on the synthetic dataset, with a new visualization experiments for easy reproduction.

-For the real-world tasks, we now only provide the code of the ordinal entropy regularizer, the trained models and some corresponding details will be provided later.
 ## Experiments on the synthetic dataset

 ### Obtain experiments results on the synthetic dataset